-The classification listed above shall receive an annual tool allowance of up to \$650 for personal tools used for the performance of work on State aircraft; provided however, the amount will increase to \$800 in the second year of the contract and will increase to \$950 in the third year of the contract.
-The allowance is payable semi-annually upon submission of receipts for tools purchased each contract year.
+The classification listed above shall receive an annual tool allowance of \$950 each year of the contract for personal tools used for the performance of work on State aircraft.
+The allowance is payable semi-annually with \$475 being paid no later than the second pay period in April and \$475 being paid no later than the second pay period in October each year of the contract; upon submission of receipts for tools purchased each contract year.
+Aviation uniform reimbursement will be paid in accordance with Article 33.01.